 How flying termites Move Around Homes

-Native subterranean termite species typically begin swarming in January and finish by early June.
+Native subterranean termite species typically begin swarming in June and finish by early June.
 These swarmers typically fly in the morning or early afternoon and are not attracted to lights, as the University of Georgia termite guide notes.
 The swarmers are black to caramel colored and measure about 1/4 to 3/8 inch in body length, making them easy to confuse with winged ants.
 It is important to distinguish winged ants from termites when you see them indoors.

 Trails and Entry Points That Flying Termites Use